havenfricke/Fullstack-Indentity-Vite-React-Express-Auth0/Client/README.md

 The flow of the frontend is:

 1) Create and use React components to set up basic features
+2) Set up new route for each new page created by importing the component to Router.jsx.
-2) Send api requests to a new service (ex.
-NounService.js) from pages and components
+2) Call to a newly created or existing service for api requests (ex.
+NounService.js) from pages and components.
-3) Use the Application State (AppState.js) to store incoming data from the server and send new or altered data to the server.
+3) Use the Application State (AppState.js) to store incoming data from the response.
+4) Interate through that data using React.
 ## RUNTIME
 ```
 npm run dev